Why choose us?

 The programme serves children with Autism Spectrum Disorder, Down Syndrome, Cerebral Palsy, chromosomal and rare disorders, as well as other developmental disabilities.

 All applications to the programme are made via SG Enable, the central referral agency for all Early Intervention Programmes in Singapore.
 A monthly Parents Information Meeting (PIM) is held at each EIP centre to provide parents with information on the programme and application procedures.
-Necessary documents to be completed for application are also given out at the meeting.
-The dates of each meeting will be provided to parents upon referral by SG Enable to Rainbow Centre.
+Parents will be invited to the PIM upon referral by SG Enable to Rainbow Centre.
+For interested parents without referral, you may email us to indicate your interest.
+The meetings are typically held every first Wednesday of the month* (Margaret Drive campus) and first Tuesday of the month* (Yishun Park campus).

 - More on RC’s Early Intervention Programme